Manon-Fouquet/manon-bricole-website/src/data/work/Elia_CRM.md

 ---
 title:  "Auction clearing algorithm for the Belgian CRM"
 date:   "2022-09-15"
 slug:   "CRM"
 summary: "Expertise on market design, later  implementation of a sequential optimization algorithm using Xpress"
+link:   "empty"
+picture: "../images/seattle.jpg"
 ---

 On October 2021 was the first run of the newly designed Capacity Remuneration Mechanism (CRM) in Belgium.